 Lillie Coney

-Ms. Coney also serves as the Coordinator for the Privacy Coalition.
-The Privacy Coalition has over 40 organizations and affiliates who share a commitment of freedom and privacy rights.
-The stature of the Coalition is acknowledged by the participation of administration officials including the Chair of the Federal Trade Commission, Chief Privacy Officers for the Department of Homeland Security, the Civil Liberties Protection Officer for the Office of National Intelligence, the Executive Director and Vice Chair of the Privacy & Civil Liberties Oversight Board, and several FTC Commissioners.
+Ms. Coney's work at EPIC includes coalition development and civil rights in the digital information age.
+She serves as the Coordinator for the Privacy Coalition, an EPIC project.
+The Privacy Coalition has over 40 organizations and affiliates, representing a broad political spectrum, committed to freedom and privacy rights.
+She manages monthly meetings of the Privacy Coalition as well as one annual conference held in January of each year.
+Guest speakers from previous administrations included: Chairs of the Federal Trade Commission, the Civil Liberties Protection Officer for the Office of National Intelligence, and the former Executive Director and Vice Chair of the Privacy & Civil Liberties Oversight Board.
+Ms. Coney has coordinated several major Internet Privacy advocacy campaigns; most notable are the "Stop REAL ID Campaign" and the "Stop Digital Strip Searches" efforts.

 Ms. Coney was the former Public Policy Coordinator for the Association of Computing Machinery (ACM).
+The ACM is the largest and oldest organization of computing professionals in the world.
 Prior to that, Ms. Coney served as special assistant to Rep. Sheila Jackson Lee (D-TX) on a variety of issues ranging from energy and information technology policy, election reform, to education policy.
 Her background includes extensive work in computer systems and technology policy.
-She has over 20 years of experience working with a wide range of science and technology issues.
-She also has worked with civil rights and grassroots organizations on issues relating to voting and civil rights.
+She has over 18 years of experience working on science and technology issues.
+She also has worked with civil rights and grassroots organizations on issues of voting and civil rights.

 1718 Connecticut Avenue, Suite 200